-Figure 4: Modelling the representation of physical processes and objects.
+Figure 7: Modelling the representation of physical processes and objects in Protocols and Experiments.

 Finally, experimental protocols need objects to represent the structure of the physical systems they model.
 For example, N-body simulations need particles that represent mass moving around.
 The model uses the OutputDataObjectType for this.
-This class allows one to define a hierarchy of data objects, from container objects like catalogues, data cubes or images down to the smallest objects such as particles or pixels
+This class allows one to define a hierarchy of data objects, from container objects like catalogues, data cubes or images down to the smallest objects such as particles or pixels.